top of page

 From June to September - when the temperatures are mild.
 Their busiest period starts from July when the U.S. and Europe enjoy time off from school but the temperatures are slightly higher too.
 Avoid the rainy December season.

-Visa on arrival for Indians and is valid for a maximum of 90 days.
+Fun fact: There is Visa on arrival for Indians and is valid for a maximum of 90 days.
 Just carry your return ticket with you for immigration purposes.

-Spanish is the official language in all Central and South American countries.
+Spanish is the official language in most Central and South American countries.
 Mr. A and I are quick to learn languages.
 We enjoyed learning a few useful Spanish words.
 Buenos Dias (good morning), adios (bye), hola (hello or hi), Si (yes), cuanto (how much), salida (exit), entrada (entrance), caliente leche (hot milk) and numbers from 1 to 10.

 Travel and Medical Insurance, Currency